BDC Hamburger Icon

 TipBottom line

-There are 29 kinds of 501(c) organizations.
-While the 501(c)(3) classification might be the best-known one, here are some other options that may better fit your needs.
+As mentioned above, there are nearly 30 kinds of 501(c) organizations.
+While the 501(c)(3) classification might be best known, here are some other options that may better fit your needs.

 501(c)(4): Civic leagues, social welfare organizations and local associations of employees